shubhendu1982/Kafka-Demultiplexer/README.md

          docker-compose up -d
          N.B check all services are up and running using command docker-compose logs -f

-    # 3) Create topic with name data-input
+    # 3) Create topic with name data-input with 10 partitions
          docker run --net=host --rm confluentinc/cp-kafka:6.2.0 kafka-topics --create --topic data-input --partitions 10 --replication-factor 1 --if-not-exists --zookeeper  localhost:22181

-    # 4) Create topic with name data-output
+    # 4) Create topic with name data-output with 1 partitions
          docker run --net=host --rm confluentinc/cp-kafka:6.2.0 kafka-topics --create --topic data-output --partitions 1 --replication-factor 1 --if-not-exists --zookeeper  localhost:22181

 # Task 2 - Simple Consumer
     # a) Come up with a simple algorithm to read the messages and write them to data-output in the desired way

-        # intert item in sorted order in the list
+        # Intert "item" in sorted order in the list so that after insertion list remain sorted
-            1) # search for right index where the data needs to be inserted to maintain the sorted order
+            1) # Searching for the position i, where left side of the array < item and right side > item
+               # If i remains -1 after full iteration "item"" has be appended at the end of the list

                     for i in range(len(msglist)):
-                        if msglist[i] > n:
+                        if msglist[i] > item:
                             index = i
                             break
                         else: i = -1

-            2) # Inserting the item in the list in the index determined in the previous stage
+            2) # Inserting the "item" in the list in the index determined in the previous stage
                     if i!= -1:
-                        msglist = msglist[:i] + [n] + msglist[i:]
+                        msglist = msglist[:i] + [item] + msglist[i:]
                     else:
+               # All values in the list are less than or equal to item so we need to appended "item" at the end of the list
                         msglist.append(n)

     # b) Realize your algorithm from a) in python3 using you Environment from Task 1.